the-road-to-learn-react/the-road-to-react/manuscript/react-modern/inline-handler.md

 ## Inline Handler in JSX

 The list of stories we have in our App component is only an unstateful variable.
-We can filter the rendered list with the search feature, but the list itself stays intact if we apply or remove the filter.
-The filtered list is just a derived state through a third party (here `searchTerm`), but we can't manipulate the real list yet.
+We can filter the rendered list with the search feature but the list itself stays intact if we apply or remove the filter.
+The filtered list is just a derived state through a third party (here `searchTerm`) but we can't manipulate the real list yet.
 To gain control over the list, make it stateful by using it as initial state in React's useState Hook.
 The returned values from the array are the current state (`stories`) and the state updater function (`setStories`):

 {title="src/App.js",lang="javascript"}
 ~~~~~~~